 Who do you trust?
 Your brokerage, bank and other financial institutions want to know.
-When you open a new account or update an account established before Feb.
+When you open a new account, or update an account that was established before Feb.
 5, 2018, they will ask you to provide the name of a “trusted contact.”
 Your trusted contact is the person the institution will reach out to if anything seems awry with your account and you cannot be reached.

 Trusted Contact Not The Same As Agent Under Durable Power of Attorney

 Your trusted contact must be at least age 18 and should be someone you trust implicitly.
 Your trusted contact can be a family member, friend, an attorney or accountant or other professional – just about anyone in whom you have confidence.
-Your trusted contact has no power over your account.
-He/she is not even entitled to get information about your account, and cannot transact business on your behalf.
+However, your trusted contact has no power over your account.
+He/she cannot transact business on your behalf, and is not even entitled to get information about your account.

 Your trusted contact need not be the same individual as your agent under your durable power of attorney.
-In fact, it’s generally better if they are separate individuals.
-This provides a second, independent set of eyes on your account and thus, provides you with yet another level of security.
+In fact, it is generally better if they are different individuals.
+This provides a second, independent set of eyes on your account, thus providing you with yet another level of security.